edydfang/SUSTech_CS202_Data_Structure_Algorithm/lab01/Common_problems.md

 - Actually easy to think of the presedures
 - Binary search for the largest length of pieces
 - OJ answer actually has problem.
 They ignore the error caused when reading the number from the `stdin`, which is a process of **decimal to binary float**.
 For example, when read "5.74", the number stored in the variable may become "5.73999999".
 And when the algorithm test for the possible cuts, only the digits "5.73" are reserved.
-So all of the right answer should have read the number by scanning the `float` from the input.
+So all of the right answers to the test cases on OJ should have read the number by scanning the `float` from the input.
 - Reference: https://www.zhihu.com/question/25457573

 A special case is given here: